 Contains various help scripts.
 There aren't a ton today and they will expand over time.

 The dev console is your friend!
 You can set breakpoints, log messages, and inspect the DOM - just like you would in a regular webdev console.

 Since speech query limitations have becoming a limeting factor of development I've created a shim for Annyang to "simulate" speech to test the mirror.
 In the dev console try some of these examples:

 // Play YouTube video annyang.trigger("show me how to tie a bowtie"); // Play a song on SoundCloud annyang.trigger("SoundCloud play Kero One so seductive"); // Display a map annyang.trigger("show me a map of Seattle Washington");

 I typically wouldn't recommend developing directly on the Pi (unless you are trying to debug a Pi specific issue, in which case, I'm sorry.
 It's not the fastest thing in the world.

-The mirror is compatible with Windows and OSX, and developing there will be much nicer.
+The mirror is compatible with linux and OSX, and developing there will be much nicer.
 You can plug your mirror into your computer and use it as a second (or third, you lucky duck) monitor.
 There's some logic in